-Stain resistance is a fabric or fibre ability to resist being discoloured by substances accidentally brought into contact such as red wine and chocolate.
-Read more..
+Stain resistance is a fabric or fibre ability to resist being discoloured by substances accidentally brought into contacts such as red wine and chocolate.

-International Standards Organization (ISO): The ISO defined “eco-fashions” as “identifying the general environmental performance of a product within a product group based on its whole life-cycle in order to contribute to improvements in key environmental measures and to support sustainable consumption patterns.”
-The ISO is developing standards for a labeling system to identify garments that meet criteria as environmentally friendly.
-Read more..
+International Standards Organization (ISO): The ISO defined “eco-fashions” as “identifying the general environmental performance of a product within a product group based on its whole life-cycle to contribute to improvements in key environmental measures and to support sustainable consumption patterns.”

-In 2007, UK Treasury published a document by the principal author economist and banker Sir Nicholas Stern named The Stern Review on the Economics of Climate Change, shorthand for the Stern Review.
+Stern Review in 2007, UK Treasury published a document by the principal author economist and banker Sir Nicholas Stern named The Stern Review on the Economics of Climate Change, shorthand for the Stern Review.

-Stitches of jeans is not only to keep the cloth together it also serves as decoration and to create visual effects.
+Stitch setting of jeans is not only to keep the cloth together; it also serves as decoration and to create visual effects.
 For example, the stitches on the back pockets can make the hip look much smaller.
-By manipulating the texture, colors, thickness and position of these stitches settings a variety of different looks can be achieved for a pair of jeans.
+By manipulating the texture, colours, thickness and position of these stitches settings, a variety of different looks can be achieved for a pair of jeans.

-tone washing is the process in which pumice stones added to wash cycle to abrade denim and loosen color.
+Stone washing is the process in which pumice stones added to wash cycle to abrade denim and loosen colour.

-Structural colours is term used to describe objects that does not have any pigment yet get their colours from light that is being reflects in microstructures and by this manipulating our brains way to see colours (like in a rainbow).
+Structural colour is a term used to describe objects that do not have any pigment yet get their colours from light that is being reflected in microstructures and by this manipulating our brain’s way to see colours (like in a rainbow).
 In nature, tremendous numbers of orders and patterns are generated spontaneously, which enliven our surroundings.
-Read More..